 Delay at your peril: High Court holds that two week delay causes party to lose right to object to irregularity in arbitration

 02 August 2023.
-Published by Ana Margetts, Associate and Tatiana Minaeva, Partner and Head of Investor-State Arbitration
+Published by Ana Margetts, Associate (New Zealand qualified) and Tatiana Minaeva, Partner and Head of Investor-State Arbitration

 In Radisson Hotels v Hayat Otel, (1). the High Court found that the claimant ("Radisson") had lost its right to challenge an arbitration award (the "Award") by continuing to take part in the proceedings for a period of two weeks after becoming aware of improper conduct by one of the arbitrators (the "Arbitrator").